As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 20. What was the most significant thing you read this year?

-What sticks out in your mind as having the biggest impact on your life–whether it was a motivational self-help book, an inspiring biography, or a single blog post that prompted you to make a big change?
-Think of everything that you’ve learned through reading over the past year and reflect on the things that really impacted you in some way.
+What sticks out in your mind as having the most significant impact on your life–whether it was a motivational self-help book, an inspiring biography, or a single blog post that prompted you to make a big change?
+Think of everything that you’ve learned through reading over the past year and reflect on the things that impacted you in some way.

 21. What are you grateful for?

-When you think about what you’re grateful for, you will gain a deeper understanding of the things that matter to you so you can establish goals that are aligned with your values and priorities for the upcoming year.
-Start by creating a gratitude list or use these gratitude prompts for inspiration.
+When you think about what you’re grateful for, you will gain a deeper understanding of the things that matter to you.
+This will help you establish goals that align with your values and priorities for the upcoming year.
+Start by creating a gratitude list or using these gratitude prompts for inspiration.

 22. What did you change your mind about?